briancaffey/RedLM/ARTICLE.md

 ## Building Q&A bots with RAG using LlamaIndex

-My primary object with this project was to implement a simple chat feature that responds to questions about the book with relevant responses including the references to the specific paragraphs used in the response.
+My primary objective with this project was to implement a simple chat feature that responds to questions about the book with relevant responses including the references to the specific paragraphs used in the response.
 The following shows images of the UI I built with one of the examples I included in the video I made for this project.

 ![RAG Example](/static/redlm/rag_example.png)

+I haven't read that much of the book before working on this project, but I have read a lot *about* this book's characters, major themes and plot.
+This Q&A bot was a very interesting entrypoint to explore specific passages of the book starting with questions coming from my knowledge about the book.
 The question in the screenshots above is: “What does Jia Baoyu’s father think about him?”
 The response includes references to paragraphs where Jia Zheng (Baoyu’s father) is discussing his son.
 I was pretty amazed that the RAG query was able to pull out these two paragraphs.
-I haven’t read very much of this book at all, but the retrieved documents seemed to be directly related to my query.

 *In Dream of the Red Chamber, the relationship between protagonist Jia Baoyu and his father, Jia Zheng, is complex and fraught with tension.
 Jia Zheng, a strict, traditional Confucian patriarch, embodies values of discipline, scholarly rigor, and duty.
 He expects his son to excel in his studies and uphold the family’s honor by pursuing an official career in government.
 Baoyu, however, is sensitive, imaginative, and inclined toward poetry and the company of women, especially his cousins Lin Daiyu and Xue Baochai.
 This preference clashes with Jia Zheng’s expectations, leading to frequent misunderstandings and disappointment.*